 4. Double-click the .reg file to import it into the Windows registry

 5. To use this new quick search keyword, open IE8 or IE9 and, in the address bar, type the Keyword you created e.g. wik followed by a single space.
-Now type what you want to search Wikipedia for and press Enter – you will be taken straight to the search results page on Wikipedia’s website – just as if you did the same search from Wikipedia itself.
+Now type what you want to browse Wikipedia for and press Enter – you will be taken straight to the results page on Wikipedia’s website – just as if you did the same search from Wikipedia itself.

 e.g. typing wik new york times will go straight to the relevant Wikipedia page for that newspaper.

 To add a different Keyword/URL just edit the .reg file on your desktop and import it into the registry again.

 Note that the keyword is in the HKEY_CURRENT_USER section of the registry.
 If you wanted the Keyword to be available to all users then change the reg file to import into HKEY_LOCAL_MACHINE instead.

 How To Find Out A Site’s Search Term?

 To replace the URL in the Wikipedia example above with another site you will need to find out the search term used by that website.

 The easiest way to do this is actually to use Chrome or Firefox…

 - Chrome – when you see the Edit Search Engine window, copy the entire URL (often goes off the window to the right).
 This is the site’s search term URL – paste it into the reg file.

 - Firefox – you can’t see the URL until you have completed adding the quick search bookmark.
 After adding the bookmark, right click it and choose ‘Properties’.
 Copy the entire URL (often goes off the window to the right) from the Location text field.
 This is the site’s search term URL – paste it into the reg file.